corretto/amazon-corretto-crypto-provider/DIFFERENCES.md

 (Ex: "AES[128]" or "AES[256]")
 This returns a key of the requested strength or an `InvalidKeyException` if the agreed secret is not long enough for the requested AES key length.
 (This method of specifying key size is identical to the way [BouncyCastle](https://bouncycastle.org/java.html) specifies key size for `KeyAgreement.generateSecret(String)`.)

+## EC Key Equality For Truncated Keys on OpenJDK <13

+The SunEC provider in OpenJDK10 [has a bug](https://github.com/openjdk/jdk10u/blob/master/src/jdk.crypto.ec/share/classes/sun/security/ec/ECPrivateKeyImpl.java#L94) that causes EC keys with 0-valued leading or trailing bytes to be truncated below their standard size.
+This bug is particularly significant for 521-bit EC keys, which, because they have only a single bit in the most-significant byte, have a 50% chance of their leading byte being zero.
+Presumably it also affects other key orders, but with much lower probability, as for orders divisible by 8 the probbility of a leading or trailing byte being zero is only 2*(1/256) = 1/128.
+This bug was [fixed](https://github.com/openjdk/jdk8u/blob/master/jdk/src/share/classes/sun/security/ec/ECPrivateKeyImpl.java#L124) and backported [to OpenJDK11](https://github.com/openjdk/jdk11u/blob/master/src/jdk.crypto.ec/share/classes/sun/security/ec/ECPrivateKeyImpl.java#L118-L125) and [to OpenJDK8](https://github.com/openjdk/jdk8u/blob/master/jdk/src/share/classes/sun/security/ec/ECPrivateKeyImpl.java#L124) (as well as [correttos 8](https://github.com/corretto/corretto-8/blob/develop/jdk/src/share/classes/sun/security/ec/ECPrivateKeyImpl.java#L123-L136) and up), but not to JDK10 because it is end-of-life'd (EoL'd).

+While under this bug, OpenJDK will represent some EC keys with non-standard byte array lengths for `s`, ACCP always uses the standard byte length.
+Because both [ACCP](https://github.com/corretto/amazon-corretto-crypto-provider/blob/develop/src/com/amazon/corretto/crypto/provider/EvpKey.java#L123-L153) and [OpenJDK](https://github.com/openjdk/jdk10/blob/master/src/java.base/share/classes/sun/security/pkcs/PKCS8Key.java#L411-L423) use the DER encoding of EC keys to determine equality, under this bug some JDK10 keys with `s` values numerically equivalent to ACCP EC keys will be considered equal.
+Given that this bug is only present in JDK10 (and not in _any_ Corretto version or more recent OpenJDK versions), and that OpenJDK10 is EoL'd and should be migrated away from, this incompatibility is acceptable.